 .
 All of DC's titles were supposed to undergo a reboot

 afterwards; but due to poor editorial overseeing, some titles were rebooted but others were not.
 More specifically, the original Silver Hawkman was initially still around after the Crisis, even having his own ongoing series again.
-However, in 1989, John Ostrander wrote a miniseries called 'Hawkworld'; the idea was not to remove or recton the Silver Age
+However, in 1989, Tim Truman and John Ostrander wrote a miniseries called 'Hawkworld'; the idea was not to remove or recton the Silver Age

 Hawks as they were now, but rather to give their origin a more modern update.
 However, for whatever reason,

 it was decided that Hawkworld would turn out to have taken place in the present day, thus completely rebooting the Hawks, despite such a change occurring 4-5 years after Crisis.
 In the end, Silver Age Hawkman was reinvented as a Darker and Edgier